Janet for Mortals

 But, well, wait a minute.
 We covered all the functions — but what about these macros?
 What about while?
 What about def??
 What if someone wants to use this macro somewhere that they’ve redefined while?

 Well, you can’t redefine while, actually. while is a “special form,” a language primitive.
-There no variable called while for you to shadow:
+There is no variable called while for you to shadow:

 repl:1:> (print while)